India's drug stores plan protest against e-pharmacies

 “Our children are savvy to social media.
 If they put one prescription online, they will take a picture and send it to other companies to get medicines,” AIOCD President J.S.
 Shinde said.

-The group will also organise a street protest in the capital New Delhi.
+The group will also organize a street protest in the capital New Delhi.
 An indefinite strike will be considered if the government does not stop online sales, Shinde said.

 Medical shops in hospitals and 24-hour pharmacies will not be shut.